marcusique/f1statsbot/README.md

 # Details

-This is a [Telegram](https://core.telegram.org/bots) bot built on top of Node.js and [Telegraf](https://telegraf.js.org/) that retrieves statistics from the [Ergast Developer API](http://ergast.com/mrd/) based on pre-difined commands.
+This is a [Telegram](https://core.telegram.org/bots) bot built on top of Node.js and [Telegraf](https://telegraf.js.org/) that retrieves statistics from the [Ergast Developer API](http://ergast.com/mrd/) based on pre-defined commands.

 # How to use